syed-ali-jibran-rizvi/CodSoft/REadMefile.md

 1. Instantiate the HealthBot class.
 2. Enter your health-related query.
 3. Receive a response based on predefined rules.

+Certainly!
+Below is a sample README.md content for your AI-based Tic Tac Toe Android app:

+---

+# TASK 2: AI-Based Tic Tac Toe

+This Android application implements a Tic Tac Toe game with an AI opponent powered by the Minimax algorithm.
+Enjoy a challenging game against an intelligent adversary or play against a friend!

+## Features

+- **Minimax Algorithm**: The AI opponent utilizes the Minimax algorithm to make optimal moves and provide a challenging gameplay experience.
+- **Single Player Mode**: Play against the AI with adjustable difficulty levels.
+- **Interactive Interface**: User-friendly interface with intuitive controls for seamless gameplay.
+- **Responsive Design**: Designed for both smartphones and tablets, ensuring a consistent experience across devices.

+## Technologies Used

+- **Java**: The primary programming language used for Android app development.
+- **Android SDK**: The software development kit for building Android applications.
+- **Minimax Algorithm**: Implemented to power the AI opponent's decision-making process.
+- **XML**: Used for designing the user interface layouts.

+## Usage

+1. Launch the app on your Android device.
+2. Make your moves by tapping on the game board.
+3. Enjoy the game and challenge yourself with the AI opponent!

+# Task 4: Music Recommendation System

+This project implements a music recommendation system using natural language processing techniques and the Spotify API to provide personalized song suggestions based on user preferences.

+## Features

+- Personalized song recommendations
+- Utilizes Spotify API for access to a vast library of songs
+- Efficient algorithms for recommendation generation

+## Technologies Used

+- Python
+- Pandas
+- NLTK
+- Scikit-learn
+- Spotipy

+## Usage

+Run the application and input your preferences to receive personalized song recommendations.

 ## Coded By Syed Ali Jibran Rizvi